peteroupc/peteroupc.github.io/randomfunc.md

 #### Markov-Chain Monte Carlo

-[**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling from a probability distribution by building a _Markov chain_ of random values that approach the given distribution as the chain takes more steps.
+[**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) (MCMC) is a family of algorithms for sampling from a probability distribution by building a _Markov chain_ of random values that approach the specified distribution as the chain takes more steps.
 In general, however, MCMC is approximate, it doesn't allow for controlling the approximation error, and the values generated by a given chain will have a statistical _dependence_ on each other (which is why techniques such as "thinning" &mdash; keeping only every Nth sample &mdash; are often employed).[^88]

 MCMC algorithms[^89] include _Metropolis&ndash;Hastings_, _slice sampling_, and _Gibbs sampling_ (see also the [**Python sample code**](https://peteroupc.github.io/randomgen.zip)).
 The latter is special in that it uses not a PDF-like function, but two or more distributions, each of which uses a number sampled at random from the previous distribution (_conditional distributions_), that converge to a _joint distribution_.